HRI-EU/ProMis/README.md

 ## Usage

 ProMis can be employed by first deciding the mission's setting and rules in the form of a Hybrid Probabilistic Logic Program (agent constitution).
-Examples for this can be found in the `/models` folder.
+Examples of this can be found in the `/models` folder.
 Here, we will use the following constitution:
 ```prolog
 % %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%